imrayya/stable-diffusion-webui-Prompt_Generator/README.md

 - **Max Length**: the maximum number of tokens for the output of the model
 - **Repetition Penalty**: The penalty value for each repetition of a token
 - **How Many To Generate**: The number of results to generate
+- **Use blacklist?** Using `.\extensions\stable-diffusion-webui-Prompt_Generator\blacklist.txt`.
+It will delete any matches to the generated result (case insensitive). *Be aware that it simply deletes it and doesn't generate more to make up for the lost words*